zachvalenta/nginx-wsgi/README.md

 * __what__: hello world for Python server setup on macOS 🍎
 * __why__: most guides show setup on a Linux server (which makes sense) but macoS is useful for learning and for local dev

-📝 I'm using Flask here but the gunicorn and Nginx config holds true for any WSGI server

 ## what we'll do

 ```language